jschanker/molloy-advising-web-application/README.md

 Major courses in progress
 =========================
 Currently math major and related requirements mostly work.
+It may not warn you about a course for which you passed but received a C- or less that will not be offered again before you graduate.
+Similarly, it takes D to be an acceptable grade for satisfying the prerequisite.
+Nevertheless, it'll still mention that you need to take the course in this case.

-It may say you need to take the course this semester when it actually means that you need to take the course the first chance you get.
+It may also mention that you need the same related requirement twice or that you need a course for which you've taken.
+This happens when there are a choice of courses.

+There may also be a problem with not counting transfer credits.

 Some Immediate Needs
 =====